rails/rails-html-sanitizer/README.md

 # Rails Html Sanitizers

-This gem is responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css`, `strip_tags` and `strip_links` methods.
+In Rails 5 this gem will be responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css`, `strip_tags` and `strip_links` methods.

+Include it in your Gemfile now to test for any incompatibilities and enjoy a safer and cleaner future.

 ## Installation